Dumblevor/hackertrees_front/README.md

 I took the lead on the social aspect of the site, including filtering, showing and hiding comments, tags, CRUD posts and comments, both on the frontend and backend.
 I also contributed to the home page, the middleware on the backend, the footer, an about us page, a login, register and logout.

+We did almost no pseudo code unfortunately as we were quite pressed for time and wanted to get project signed off quicker.
+Our main focus were the user stories and the data models.

-## Timeline
+## Timeline Overview
-- Day 1 - Brainstorming & wireframes, user stories, pseudo models
+- Day 1 - Brainstorming, wireframes and user stories
 - Day 2 - Boilerplate setup, Git setup, Jira, the start of Sprint 1
 - Day 4 - End of sprint 1, the start of Sprint 2
 - Day 6 - End of sprint 2